The Importance of Branding in E-commerce: Navigating Challenges and Seizing Opportunities

 Opportunity 1: Revenue Boost Through Brand Consistency

-Consistency in branding isn't just about keeping your color scheme in check; it's about turning recognition into revenue.
+Consistency in branding isn’t just about keeping your color scheme in check; it’s about turning recognition into revenue by building a brand.

 A Lucidpress survey revealed that brand consistency can increase revenue by an average of 33%.